Henry Walker (basketball): Galatasaray (2018)

 On January 2, 2018, Walker signed with Turkish club Galatasaray.

 Defensor Sporting (2018)

 On March 30, 2018, Walker was reported to have signed with Defensor Sporting.

 Second stint with Blackwater Elite (2018)

 On May 21, 2018, Walker signed again with the Blackwater Elite for the 2018 PBA Commissioner's Cup as a replacement for Jarrid Famous.
 He only just appeared in 5 games with the Elite in the 2018 PBA Commissioner's Cup.
 In those 5 games, he averaged 13 points per game, 10.2 rebounds per game and .6 blocks per game.

 Shiga Lakestars (2019–2021)

 On February 11, 2019, he signed with the Shiga Lakestars in the Japanese B.League.

 Club La Cancha (2021)

 On October 22, 2021, he signed with Club La Cancha.

 Rain or Shine Elasto Painters (2021–2022)

-In November 2021, Walker signed with Rain or Shine Elasto Painters of the Philippine Basketball Association.
+In November 2021, Walker signed with Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).